awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights_Counters.md

 ### Native counters for RDS for MariaDB and RDS for MySQL<a name="USER_PerfInsights_Counters.MySQL.Native"></a>

 Native metrics are defined by the database engine and not by Amazon RDS\.
-For definitions of these native metrics, see [Server Status Variables](https://dev.mysql.com/doc/refman/5.6/en/server-status-variables.html) in the MySQL documentation\.
+For definitions of these native metrics, see [Server status variables](https://dev.mysql.com/doc/refman/8.0/en/server-status-variables.html) in the MySQL documentation\.

 | Counter | Type | Unit | Metric |